Minimize Your Holiday Gift Giving with the 4 Gift Method

 What do you and your family do for gifts?
 Do you have any sort of theme?
 Post in the comments how you shop for Christmas and if you want to download a “Dear Santa” list for your kids to try this year, just drop your email and I’ll send your download right over!

-Want to Read More in The Holiday Planning Series?
+Want to Read More Tips for Your Holiday Budget?